-\begin{remark} Demo et al \cite{DemoStrazzullo:2023} proposed an extended PINN, based on the first-order KKT system for parametric optimal control problems, where the DNNs also take the parameters as inputs besides the spatial coordinates.
-The approach applies also to the deterministic case.
-In the standard elliptic case, it is based on the full optimality system \eqref{eqn:opt-unconstrained}, and the corresponding population loss is given by
+\begin{remark} Demo et al \cite{DemoStrazzullo:2023} proposed an approach based on the first-order KKT system for parametric optimal control problems.
+In the standard elliptic case, the loss is given by

-Compared with C-PINN in \eqref{eqn:loss-pop-uncons}, the loss $\mathcal{L}(y,p,u)$ requires also one neural network $u_{\kappa}\in\mathcal{U}$ for approximating the control $u$, and tuning the weight $\alpha_i^u$, which might be nontrivial.
-Also, the work \cite{DemoStrazzullo:2023} does not discuss the constrained case, where the control $u$ is inherently nonsmooth, and thus numerically challenging to approximate using PINN \cite{YinYang:2023}.
+Compared with the proposed scheme \eqref{eqn:loss-pop-uncons}, the loss $\mathcal{L}(y,p,u)$ requires also one NN $u_{\kappa}\in\mathcal{U}$ for approximating the control $u$, and tuning the weight $\alpha_i^u$, which might be nontrivial.
+Also, the work \cite{DemoStrazzullo:2023} does not discuss the constrained case, where the control $u$ is inherently nonsmooth, and thus numerically challenging to approximate using DNNs \cite{YinYang:2023}.
 A similar approach to \cite{DemoStrazzullo:2023} was suggested in \cite{BarrySarshar:2022}. \end{remark}